 Introduction

-The Department of Families, Fairness and Housing (the department) is an NDIS registered SDA provider and owns 844 Specialist Disability Accommodation (SDA) dwellings in Victoria.
+The Department of Families, Fairness and Housing (the department) is an NDIS registered Specialist Disability Accommodation (SDA) provider and owns 844 SDA dwellings in Victoria.

 The department has reviewed its processes for managing the SDA it owns.
 These processes, arranged into four SDA Practice Manuals, reflect the department’s role as an SDA provider only (rather than its previous role as both the accommodation and support provider) and ensures the department is meeting its legislative and regulatory obligations as an SDA provider.